 This hike climbs from the Blue Ridge Parkway, trekking through a beautiful forest to a grassy summit meadow.
 At the summit, blooming rhododendron are abundant in June, and blueberries and blackberries are plentiful in late summer months.
 And views are plentiful, too.
-Departing the summit, the hike dips through a lush forest of gnarled trees to the Craggy Gardens picnic area and then retraces back to visitor center.
+Departing the summit, the hike dips through a lush forest of gnarled trees to a grassy picnic area and then retraces back to visitor center.
 It’s a great hike and makes a great setting for a cool, breezy summertime picnic on the Blue Ridge Parkway.

 Craggy Gardens: the hike

 The hike departs from a signed trailhead at the visitor center, located off the Blue Ridge Parkway at MP 364 (view maps and driving directions).
 The trail departs from the southern end of the parking area, climbing and winding through a lush, green, rocky forest filled with gnarly-branched rhododendron.

 The trail meanders as it climbs, soon passing the trailhead of the Douglas Falls Trail at under .1 mile.
 The trail climbs steadily, sunlight filtering through the dense, low forest canopy.
-The trail reaches the Craggy Gardens picnic pavilion at .25 mile.
+The trail reaches a picnic pavilion at .25 mile.

 A side trail hikes south from the pavilion, trekking through the summit’s vast, open, grassy expanses to patches of wildflowers and scattered old, gnarly-branched hardwoods.
 Beyond the stretches of the high-elevation meadow, views of the surrounding rolling mountains of the Pisgah National Forest extend far onto the horizon.
 Craggy Pinnacle is the nearby prominent peak to the northeast, and the Black Mountain Range, including the highest mountains east of the Mississippi River, Mount Mitchell and Mount Craig, are visible to the distant northwest.

 A maze of trails explores the sun-drenched summit.
 A loop to the summit overlook and back to the pavilion spans just over a quarter mile.
 After returning to the wood pavilion, the hike continues following the trail westbound, veering to the northwest.
 The hike climbs through a small clearing at .6 mile before darting back into the forest, passing dense thickets of blueberry bushes that burst with bountiful berries in mid to late summer.